Maine Coon cats are well known for having thick, impressive coats of fur which help them survive even the coldest of New England Winters.

 - Dander (cat skin secretions)

-They easily stick to all types of surface, and can even become suspended within the air individuals breathe, if they have become airbound whilst an owner brushes their cat (source).
+They easily stick to all types of surfaces, and can even become suspended within the air individuals breathe, if they have become around whilst an owner brushes their cat (source 1).

 Cat Allergy Symptoms

 If you are wondering whether you are allergic to your cat, or not, check out the following list of common cat allergy symptoms:

 - Red, itchy eyes